giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ```

 The `import` in JSDoc allows you to import "types stuff" from other modules and packages.
 And
-if you get tired of writing `import('./names')` everywhere, you can always write:
+if you get tired of writing `import('./names')` everywhere, you can always write...

 ```js
 /**@typedef {import('./names').BrokenName} BrokenName */
 ```

-to alias it in your other module.
+...to alias it in your other module.

 ## Using types from other NPM packages

-Would this `import` work with other libraries?
+Would this `import` work with other NPM pacakges?
 Definitely!
 Let's talk about using types from
-other NPM package.
-We have three different types of libraries:
+another NPM package.
+We have three different types of Packages:

-* Libraries that have type information, especially libraries that were written in TypeScript
+* Packages that have type information, especially packages that were written in TypeScript
-* Libraries that have external type information from a `@types/...` package
+* Packages that have external type information from a `@types/...` package
-* Libraries that don't have type information
+* Packages that don't have type information

 Let's talk about each one, and how to use each.